PeriHub/PeriLab.jl/README.md

 Explore the comprehensive [documentation](https://dlr-perihub.gitlab.io/PeriLab.jl/) for `PeriLab`

+## Features ⭐

+- 🚀 **Easy Installation**: PeriLab's straightforward installation process makes it accessible for researchers and engineers without extensive computational expertise.

+- ✒️ **Modularization**: The software is designed with a modular architecture that allows users to easily integrate their own material and damage models.

+- 🔩 **Material models**: PeriLab supports various material models, such as elastic, plastic, viscoelastic, and more, enabling simulation of complex materials and structures.

+- 🔨 **Damage models**: Damage models such as critical stretch or an energy based criterium are included to simulate different types of damage, such as crack propagation or delamination, in their peridynamic simulations.

+- 🔥 **Additive Manufacturing**: PeriLab supports additive manufacturing, allowing users to create custom additive models for their simulations.

+- ⚡ **MPI**: PeriLab supports parallel computing using Message Passing Interface (MPI) technology to improve simulation performance on high-performance clusters.

+- 💻 **HPC capabilities**: PeriLab is designed for high-performance computing (HPC) environments, allowing users to run large-scale simulations efficiently.

+- 📤📥 **Exodus Input/Output**: PeriLab uses the Exodus II data format for input and output, enabling easy transfer of data between simulation tools.

+- ➗ **Bond filter**: The bond filter feature allows users to apply specific conditions to the bonds between particles in a simulation, influencing their behavior and interaction with other particles.

+- 🔧 **User specified Input/Output**: PeriLab provides flexible options for users to specify custom input and output files, enabling easy data manipulation and analysis.

 ## Installation

 The `PeriLab`  package is available through the Julia package system and can be installed using the following commands: